0xDkXy/0xDkXy.github.io/content/about.md

 Haoyu Li is a last-year undergraduate student who is major in Computer Science and Technology in CSU (Central South University, Changsha, China).
-His researching interests are major in system area, include operating system, compiler and sofeware engineering.
+His researching interests are major in system area, including operating system, compiler and sofeware engineering.

 What's more, he was also a member of CSU Programming Contest Team and participated the programming contests of ICPC Asia